Myron H. Adams, M. D., 1913

 Nerve-pain is the literal signification of the word neuralgia, and wherever there is a nerve fibre in any organ or tissue of the body, there pain may occur.
 It matters not whether in the face or the feet, it is a live nerve giving a signal of trouble.

-The different names given to neuralgia are due to location rather than to any essential difference in character, whether called sciatica or tic douloureux.
+The different names given to neuralgia (Homeopathy for Intercostal Neuralgia) are due to location rather than to any essential difference in character, whether called sciatica or tic douloureux.
 All parts of the body are not equally susceptible to pain, owing to the difference in the supply of sentient nerves.

 The causes of neuralgia are predisposing and exciting.

 Hereditary influences constitute the chief predisposing cause.
 Impaired nerves of any form on the part of parents, begets the same in the offspring, and impaired nerves predispose to neuralgia.
 Anything which impairs the general health or exhausts the nervous system, prepares the way for neuralgia, requiring only some direct exciting cause to develop a paroxysm of pain.
 When the neuralgia is confined to one particular region it is often due to some local cause.
 If the pains shift to different parts, it is more apt to be due to the general condition of the patient.

 The exciting causes are sometimes very obscure, as for instance a tiny decay in a wisdom tooth, or prolonged eye strain.
 Rectal disorders insignificant in appearance, are yet provocative of the most persistent and painful neuralgia, not always curable with medicine, but sometimes requiring local or surgical treatment.